 Cricket is an interesting sport – where you can bet on all the different types of matches around.
 A match can last between 3 hours (Twenty20) or it can last over the course of 5 days (Test Cricket).
 So, with all the different types of matches, you can apply different betting strategies.
 Because of this, the variations of strategies are much different from either football betting strategies or tennis betting strategies.
+However, as this is very closely related to baseball, the betting strategies can be very similar.
 Of course, different cricket betting strategies work best for different people and on different types of matches.
 Here’s our pick of the very best cricket betting strategies out there if you plan to start betting on cricket.

 Laying the Draw on Test Match Strategy

 There are many cricket betting strategies and markets when it comes to betting on test matches.
 However, one of the most popular and favoured amongst those in the know is to ‘lay the draw’.
 The reason for this is because during the 5 days of playing, the price swings are great.
 This means that it is one of the easier sports to read.
 Making bets whilst the match is in play, based on what is currently happening is the most common way to bet.
 However, if you want to make more profit, then you should try ‘laying the draw’ before the test match begins.

 It isn’t uncommon for bookmakers to incorrectly price a draw.
 The reason for this is that the game has evolved far more quickly than the bookmakers have.
 Way back in the 1980’s around 45% of the matches concluded in a draw.
 This statistic dropped in the 90’s to around 35%, and so far in this decade it stands at around just 27%.
 Because of this decline in draws, it would be fair to say that around 50% of matches have incorrect draw prices.
 You can take advantage of this with the best cricket betting strategies such as this.